Something New (Girls Aloud song)

 "Something New" is a song recorded by British girl group Girls Aloud from their second compilation album, Ten (2012).
 It was released by Polydor Records on 16 November 2012, as the first single from the album and the official single for Children in Need 2012.
 In February 2009, the group signed a new record deal with Fascination Records that would see the group release another three studio albums; however, they announced that they were taking a hiatus to pursue solo projects.
 In April 2012, bandmate Cheryl revealed the girls had been in talks to regroup for the group's tenth anniversary later that year.
 In October 2012, a countdown was activated on Girls Aloud's official website, which would last until 19 October 2012, when "Something New" would be premiered on radio.
 However the date was brought forward to 16 October 2012 following an early online leak of the track.
+The release marked the group's first song to be instead of Fascination Records.

 "Something New" is a dance song written by Xenomania along with group member Nicola Roberts and Wayne Hector, and produced by Girls Aloud's long-time collaborator Brian Higgins.
 Music critics were mostly positive towards the production, and compared it to songs by David Guetta, Nicki Minaj and Lady Gaga.
 They also noted that the track's structure follow the group's signature style.
 "Something New" debuted and peaked at number two on the UK Singles Chart, becoming Girls Aloud's 16th top five hit in the country.
 The song also peaked inside the top five in Ireland and Scotland.
 The accompanying music video was directed by Ray Kay, and features a mixture of black-and-white and coloured shots of the entire group, while also showcasing each member in a separate set-up.
 Girls Aloud performed "Something New" in few programmes, such as Strictly Come Dancing and Top of the Pops, and in 2013's Ten: The Hits Tour.

 This is the second Children in Need song that the band have released, the first being "I'll Stand by You" in 2004.